-The workers who hadn't houses of their own lived at the board-
+The workers who hadn't houses of their own lived at the boarding house which was kept by the Sloans.

-The mill, run by steam, was a lumber and shingle mill combined with a huge stone fire pot or fire hole built on the north side where all edgings, trimmings and rough lumber were burned.
+The mill, run by steam, was a lumber and shingle mill combined with a huge stone fire pot or fire hole built on the north side whose all edgings, trimmings and rough lumber were burned.
 Lumber was drawn by horses along the lane-way to just west of the Seventh Line then up the widest gulley to the top of the hill where the tram-way was built with rails and ties similar to a railway.
 The lumber was loaded onto flat cars and hauled by a horse out to Tioga to a siding five lots south of Lisle when it was sold to Brennans.

 At the end of 16 or 18 years the land was sufficiently cleared that there weren't enough logs coming in to keep the mill operating and Campbell and Wilson dissolved partnership.
 R. S. Campbell built a house, barn and sheep pen at the foot of the gulley up which the lumber was drawn.
 He later moved to Cookstown.
-This very fine house and to the farm on the corner of Twenty Sideroad and west of the Fifth Line (which they had already cleared).
+This very fine house and surrounding buildings were later destroyed by fire.
+Jas.
+Wilson moved to the farm on the corner of Twenty Sideroad and west of the Fifth Line (which they had already cleared).